ERDDAP/erddap.github.io/docs/server-admin/datasets.md

     *   For the "longitude" variable and the "latitude" variable:
         *   Use the [destinationName](#destinationname)s "longitude" and "latitude" only if the [units](#units) are degrees\_east and degrees\_north, respectively.
 If your data doesn't fit these requirements, use different variable names (for example, x, y, lonRadians, latRadians).
         *   If you have longitude and latitude data expressed in different units and thus with different destinationNames, for example, lonRadians and latRadians, Make A Graph (*datasetID*.graph) will make graphs (for example, time series) instead of maps.
-    *   For the "altitude" variable and the "depth" variable:
+    *   For the "altitude", "presure", or "depth" variable:
         *   Use the [destinationName](#destinationname) "altitude" to identify the data's distance above sea level (positive="up" values).
 Optionally, you may use "altitude" for distances below sea level if the values are negative below the sea (or if you use, for example,
             [&lt;att name="scale\_factor" type="int">-1&lt;/att>](#scale_factor) to convert depth values into altitude values.
         *   Use the destinationName "depth" to identify the data's distance below sea level (positive="down" values).
+        *   Alternatively, for elevations defined by air pressure levels (such as [isobars](https://en.wikipedia.org/wiki/Contour_line#Barometric_pressure)), you should set the destinationName to "pressure".
+This supports units in "hPa", "Pa", and "mbar" (positive="down" values).
-        *   A dataset may not have both "altitude" and "depth" variables.
+        *   A dataset may have only one "altitude", "pressure", or "depth" variable.
-        *   For these variable names, the [units](#units) must be "m", "meter", or "meters".
+        *   For these "altitude" and "depth" variables, the [units](#units) must be "m", "meter", or "meters".
 If the units different (for example, fathoms), you can use
             [&lt;att name="scale\_factor">*someValue*&lt;/att>](#scale_factor) and [&lt;att name="units">meters&lt;/att>](#units) to convert the units to meters.
         *   If your data doesn't fit these requirements, use a different destinationName (for example, aboveGround, distanceToBottom).
         *   If you know the vertical CRS please specify it in the metadata, e.g., "EPSG:5829" (instantaneous height above sea level), "EPSG:5831" (instantaneous depth below sea level), or "EPSG:5703" (NAVD88 height).